Frequently Asked Questions

 4:00 Dismissal

-We do offer signups on a day-by-day basis.
+• We do offer signups on a day-by-day basis.
 The prorated rate is $85/day.
-If you’re interested, email lydia@novafarmschool.com to sign up!
+Signups for day rates will open in April, with priority going to full-week signups.

-Farm camp is rain or shine, so it’s important to dress for the weather!
-In the event of a thunderstorm, we will be inside the barn.
+• Farm camp is rain or shine, so it’s important to dress for the weather!
+In the event of a thunderstorm, we will be inside doing nature crafts, fiber arts, camp games, and cooking.
 On hot days, we will be drinking lots of water and playing water games to keep cool.
 If we ever need to cancel camp due to extreme weather, we will let you know as soon as we can.

-Yes!
-Benedikt Dairy’s farm store is open to the public from 9-6 every day of the year, with some seasonal access to the fields for U-pick flowers and berries.
+• Yes!
+Benedikt Dairy’s farm store is open to the public from 9-6 M-S, and 9-4 on Sunday, with some seasonal access to the fields for U-pick flowers and berries.
 Stop by with the whole family to visit the calves!

-If you think that camp would be a good fit for your 5-year-old, we do consider them on a case-by-case basis.
-We ask that you please make sure they meet our camper independence expectations before the start of camp, which can be found in the question below.
-Before signing up your 5-year-old, please reach out to lydia@novafarmschool.com to make sure they’re a good fit for camp!
+• Yes, we do!
+We ask that you please make sure that your child meets our camper independence expectations before the start of camp, which can be found in the question below.
+Before signing your 5-year-old up, please read these expectations to make sure they’re a good fit for camp!

 Group Participation: My camper can stay with their counselor and group during activities and transitions in an outdoor setting.